Scott Jamieson

-Scott Alexander Jamieson (born 13 October 1988) is an Australian soccer player who plays as a left back and captains for Melbourne City in the A-League.
+Scott Alexander Jamieson (born 13 October 1988) is an Australian retired soccer player who played as a left back.

 Club career

 Blacktown City

 Jamieson was born in Auburn, Sydney.
 He has previously played for the Blacktown City in the New South Wales Premier League and has also attended Westfields Sports High School before signing for English Premier League side Bolton Wanderers.
 In the summer of 2007 he made an appearance for Wanderers in their pre-season defeat against Hibernian.

 Adelaide United

 He ended a three-year stint in England with Bolton on 6 June by signing for Adelaide United on a two-year deal.
 He made his first A-League appearance for Adelaide in the season opener on 17 August 2008 where he played a full game at left back.
 Since his first game Jamieson has become a mainstay in the United backline contributing significantly in attack and from set plays.
-Jamieson was named man of the match for his performance in the Club World Cup game against Waitakere United on 11 December 2008.
+Jamieson was named man of the match for his performance in the 2008 FIFA Club World Cup game against Waitakere United on 11 December 2008.
 Jamieson capped off what was a terrific A-League debut season picking up the Rising Star Player of the Year award beating the likes of Michael Zullo, James Holland and Tarek Elrich.

 Before the start of the 2009–10 A-League season, Jamieson was linked with moves to several Dutch Eredivisie clubs, but declined all offers and stated his preference in staying in Australia for another season.

 After the end of the 2009–10 A-League season, he trialled with German second division club Greuther Fürth.
 Unfortunately the trial was unsuccessful and he returned to Australia undecided on his next move.